ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Auditor:

-: an entity that checks the correctness and consistency of all Claim registered by a TS.
+: an entity that checks the correctness and consistency of all Claim registered by a TS (a specialization of Claim Consumer).

 {: #mybody}